Ratchet & Clank (2002 video game): Reception

 Reviewers praised the game's graphics, specifically pointing out the character and background designs as being high-quality for PS2 games of the time.
 GameSpy called the graphics "mind-blowing", and GameSpot praised the game's smooth frame rate.
 GameZone noted the animation of Ratchet, praising the details in his animation.
 Reviewers found that the game's voice-overs and other audio elements were generally well-done.
-IGN commented on the game's artificial intelligence, saying that it was not as well-done as that of Jak and Daxter: The Precursor Legacy, but still "purposefully comic and somewhat sophisticated" in others.
+IGN commented on the game's artificial intelligence (AI), saying that it was not as well-done as that of Jak and Daxter: The Precursor Legacy, but still "purposefully comic and somewhat sophisticated" in others.
 Gameplanet felt that the game's levels were well laid-out.

 Criticism was aimed at the game's camera angles, which Eurogamer felt were "idiotic" at times, giving the example of boss fights in which the camera centers on the boss rather than being freely movable.
 AllGame found that it was hard to form an emotional bond with Ratchet & Clanks main characters, saying that Ratchet is "your typical teenager ... who desires nothing more than excitement and adventure" and that Clank is "the stereotypical intellectual; stuffy and almost prudish to a fault", feeling instead that the characters of Jak and Daxter from Jak and Daxter: The Precursor Legacy were "infinitely more likeable."
 Some criticism was also aimed at the story, with GameSpy saying that the game became predictable, boring, and "just bland".
 Reviewers also noted that the first half of the game was "yawn inducing", but once the player reaches planet Rilgar, it becomes much more intense and difficult; GamePro opined that the player does not "engage a single thought process" for the first parts of the game.